Ebedthan/hyperex/README.md

 ## Introduction

-Hyvrex is a tool that extract hypervariable region from 16S rRNA.
+Hyvrex is a tool that extract hypervariable region from 16S/18S/23S rRNA based on supplied primer sequences.
-Provided with a fasta file, hyvrex search all hypervariable regions in the gene.
-The gene name can be changed using the --gene option.
+Hyvrex have built-in primer sequences for 16S rRNA region that can be specified using their names (with --forward-primer, --reverse-primer) or region names (with --region).
+The user can also use custom primer with --forward-primer and --reverse-primer options.

 ## Requirements